fidisys/contentconcepts-data/services/academic_editing/proofreading_service/index.md

       substantive: no
       developmental: yes
 connectToolsTitle: Reasons to go with our proofreading service
-connectToolsDec: Affordable, trusted and the best proofreading service you can get online
+connectToolsDec: "Affordable, trusted and the best proofreading service you can get online in India. "
 connectToolsToggle: show
 connectTools:
   - title: Native English Editors
-    description: Does your journal insist on native English editor?
+    description: "Does your journal insist on native English editor?
 We have got you covered.
-Our editors work on British English and US English
+Our editors work on British English and US English "
     image: support.svg
   - title: Editing Certificate
     description: We provide a free editing certificate with each order, guaranteeing